Castlewood AR101

 Food.
 Yes.
 Such a fun thing to talk about.
 Questions answered: What sort of things should I consider eating during an 8-hr adventure race…bars and gels or “real” food?
 What about sports drink or water?
 What if we have to treat water during the race?
 How does race day unfold and what should I expect?
 What’s a bike drop?
 Which, if any, checkpoints should my team skip and how do we decide that?
 What’s a gear check? …and bring your own questions as well!

-AR201 – Outdoor Group Training:
+AR201 – In-the-Field Orienteering Training: